-We used the random binary choice (RBC) mechanism (Karni [2009]) to incentivize subjects to state their beliefs accurately.19 In an RBC, subjects are asked which option they prefer from a list of 101 binary choices, as in Table 5 with option A on the left and option B on the right.
-If a subject holds belief b% over the probability that event E occurs and her preferences respect stochastic dominance (in particular, she does not have to be risk-
+We used the random binary choice (RBC) mechanism (Karni [2009]) to incentivize subjects to state their beliefs accurately.15 In an RBC, subjects are asked which option they prefer from a list of 101 binary choices, as in Table 5 with option A on the left and option B on the right.
+If a subject holds belief b% over the probability that event E occurs and her preferences respect stochastic dominance (in particular, she does not have to be riskneutral), it is optimal to choose option A for questions numbered less than b and option B for questions numbered greater than b.
+Otherwise, the subject is failing to choose the option that she believes gives the highest probability of receiving the prize.